- Endorsement & Cobranding

 We do this primarily for service recovery and to help patients and their families.
 Many social media users, particularly Twitter users and bloggers, have come to expect that if they share a negative experience, they will receive a response just as they would if they called or emailed the organization.

-In doing this monitoring, we occasionally come across posts from employees.
+In doing this monitoring, we occasionally come across posts from team members.
 Generally, we ignore these posts.
 However, if your post violates patient confidentiality or violates another Medical Center or School of Medicine policy, we may forward it to Human Resources for evaluation and follow-up.

 Keep in mind that if you are connected to your co-workers on social media sites, they will also see what you post and may report anything inappropriate.